November 23, 2014

 Co-written by Tonner, the opener “Broken Hearts” is the only track on Golden Road not solely composed by Jones.
 It starts with a solo banjo and intro vocals before a thicker arrangement is slowly built around these core elements.
 The song’s middle section contains duo leads from Jones’s harmonica and Tommy Shugart‘s guitar.
 Overall, this song is laid out like a moderately-paced ballad, which reflects its title and subject matter.
+Recently they signed a deal to have the song on caesars slots at Easy Mobile Casino.
 In contrast, “Devil Down” is more upbeat blue-grass, driven by the steady rhythms of drummer Paul Terry and bassist David Vanegas with more down-home lead vocals and harmonies.

 After “Black Coffee”, which is built with banjo, a strong harmonica presence and heavy blues vibe, comes the haunting “Child Of The Beast”.
 Here Jones chants the vocals over a repeating, two chord arpeggio on a song with roots from the States but, in many ways, sounding like a traditional Scottish folk song.
 The real genius of this song is in its slow and steady approach and restraint from trying to do too much.
 “Rise No More” provides a more upbeat mood where, unlike most of the previous songs, the full band arrangement is present throughout.
 “Pour Out the Whiskey” is more of a singer-style song with some jazzy textures during the vocals and brilliant musical passages in between, while “Rock-a-Bye Sea” provides an excellent mixture of acoustic bliss from the jump, with Jones once again showing her vocal durability by providing a traditional-sounding mountain twang throughout this song’s duration.